SBCNY/Clinical-predictors-of-COVID-19-mortality/README.md

 The code for this article (citation below) is provided as a jupyter notebook to enable users to apply our methodology to clinical datasets.

 Yadaw, A., Li, Y.C., Bose, S., Iyengar, R., Bunyavanich, S., & Pandey, G. 2020.
-Clinical predictors of COVID-19 mortality. medRxiv doi:10.1101/2020.05.19.20103036
+Clinical predictors of COVID-19 mortality.
+The Lancet Digital Health, 2(10):e516-e525, doi:https://doi.org/10.1016/S2589-7500(20)30217-X.

-The notebook as well as associated files have detailed embedded comments that should assist users in using this code.
+The notebook as well as associated files have detailed embedded comments that should assist users in using this code for their respective dataset/study.

 ## Setup environment
 The following Python version and packages are required to execute this notebook: